hmchen47/DataScience/ML/MLNN-Hinton/14-GANs.md

     + color = epoch
       + the stages of the training
       + initial stages in dark blue
-      + all cases moving toward roghtly the same direction
+      + all cases moving toward roughly the same direction
     + top portion: trajectories w/o pre-training $\to$ each trajectories converges to a different local min
     + bottom portion: trajectories w/ pre-training $\to$ different region of function space but more similar
     + no overlap!